patrickfuchs/buildH/docs/json_format.md

 ## Building CH

 For a CH, we want to reconstruct a single hydrogen on a carbon connected to 3 other heavy atoms.
 In this case, the carbon can be asymetric.
 This is the case, for example, in phospholipids for the second carbon of the glycerol as shown in the figure below.
 There is shown the resconstruction of a unique hydrogen on atom `C13`.
-In this case, we have 3 helpers which are merely the 3 heavy atoms (`C12` `C32` `O14`) connected to that carbon.
+In this case, we have 3 helpers which are merely the 3 heavy atoms (`C12`, `C32`, and `O14`) connected to that carbon.
 Note that the order of helpers in the json file `"C13": ["CH", "C12", "C32", "O14"],` does not matter in this case. `"C12"`, `"C32"` and `"O14"` can be put in any order in this list, the H reconstruction will be strictly identical.
 The H name `H131` follows the same convention as before, `13` is the carbon number and `1` is the first reconstructed H.

 ![Reconstruction of a CH](img/build_CH.png)

 ## CH of a double bond

-When a carbon is involved in a double bond, we want to reconstruct in general a single H which respects the sp2 geometry.
+When a carbon is involved in a double bond, we want to reconstruct a single H which respects the sp2 geometry.
 Below is shown an example on which the double bond stands between `C24` and `C25` and we want to build the single H on `C25`.
-The line in the json file for such a case is `"C25": ["CHdoublebond", "C24", "C26"],`, where the first string in the list is now `"doublebond"`.
+The line in the json file for such a case is `"C25": ["CHdoublebond", "C24", "C26"],`, where the first string in the list is now `"CHdoublebond"`.
 The two helpers are `C24` and `C26` which are the atoms directly bonded to `C25`.
 Note that the order of helpers in the list does not matter in this case, `"C24", "C26"` or `"C26", "C24"` will work the same.
 The H name `H251` follows again the same convention as before, `25` is the carbon number and `1` is the first reconstructed H.

 ![Reconstruction of a CH in a double bond](img/build_CHdoublebond.png)